Interesting Valentine’s Day Ideas for Long-Married Couples

-Most couples who have been married for a while believe that Valentine’s day is nothing but a Hallmark holiday.
+Most couples who have been married for a while or the long-married couples believe that Valentine’s day is nothing but a Hallmark holiday.
 It is an opportunity for greeting card companies and confectionery manufacturers to push their sales.

-But, amidst juggling kids, chores and jobs, couples often forget to express love and care for each other.
-Valentine’s day can be the day for them to rejuvenate their relationship and spend some quality time with each other.
+But, amidst juggling kids, chores, and jobs, couples often forget to express love and care for each other.
+Valentine’s day for married couples can be the day for them to rejuvenate their relationship and spend some quality time with each other.

 1. Make a new tradition

-Pick an activity of your and your partner’s choice for Valentine’s day, say watching a romantic movie, going for a picnic, a short romantic getaway or dinner at a fancy restaurant.
+Pick an activity of your and your partner’s choice for Valentine’s day, say watching a romantic movie, going for a picnic, a short romantic getaway, or dinner at a fancy restaurant.

 2. Reminisce old Valentine days

 You can celebrate this Valentine’s day the way you did when your relationship was new.
 This can be very fun, an exciting change in your married life routine.

 3. Spend the entire day with each other

-If you have small children- hire a babysitter, if you have teenage children- send them away, do your chores and run your errands in advance, make yourselves completely available for the day and spend it only with your partner.
+If you have small children- hire a babysitter, if you have teenage children- send them away, do your chores and run your errands in advance, make yourselves entirely available for the day and spend it only with your partner.

 4. Give gifts

 As cliche as it sounds, giving gifts on Valentine’s day can never go wrong.
-Things maybe overpriced on Valentine’s day and it is perhaps foolish to buy gifts at that time.
+Things may be overpriced on Valentine’s day, and it is perhaps foolish to buy gifts at that time.

 But, gifts are not about the money, it’s the thought behind the gift that counts.